Policyholders give health insurance plans lousy marks for customer service, according to a new study released by J.D. Power.

 How to save more for health care costs

 The J.D.
 Power survey reveals how important it is to do your research when choosing a health insurance plan.
-Another way to improve your health care experience — and to save a little money — is to open a health savings account.
+Another way to improve your health care experience — and to save a little money — is to open a health savings account (HSA) if you are eligible for one.

 As we have reported: